ThomasHChapman/classifying_user_reviews/README.md

 ## Repository Navigation
 The project is split into a data cleaning & EDA notebook, and a modelling notebook, both of which are stored in the root of the repository.
-Both the [environment](environment/environment.yml) used for this project and a [pickled final model](models/final_model.pkl) are available in their respective folders.
+Both the [environment](environment/environment.yml) used for this project and the [pickled final model](models/final_model.pkl) are available in their respective folders.

 * [images](images/)
 * [environment](environment/)